ANL-CESAR/XSBench/README.txt

 use the second argument to specify either "Small" or "Large".
 This corresponds to the number of nuclides present in the fuel region.
-The small version has 34 fuel nuclides, whereas the large version has 300 fuel nuclides.
+The small version has 34 fuel nuclides, whereas the large version has 321 fuel nuclides.
 This significantly slows down the runtime of the program as the data structures are much larger, and more lookups are required whenever a lookup occurs in a fuel material.
-Note that the program defaults to "Small" if no specification is made.
+Note that the program defaults to "Large" if no specification is made.
 Example:

->$ ./XSBench 4 Large
+>$ ./XSBench 4 Small